uobirlab/common/README.md

 Common files for use on any/all the robots

+- *ptu* : Code for operating a ptu in java

+- *stage* : maps for stage simulator

 - *talker* : provides very basic text to speech node

-- *stage* : maps for stage simulator